Myrtle Beach Wedding Photography

 Later in the evening when it’s time to shoot some fun dancing shots, it would be wonderful if you and the wedding party would occasionally turn and dance facing toward the photographer.
 Don’t do this a lot, just once in a while have everyone show off for the camera a little.
 A good DJ will typically suggest these types of things for pictures.

 Sometimes Photoshop is thought of as something magic, that anything can be changed in a picture.
 Some of the tools in the latest Photoshop are pretty magical, but there are some limitations.
 All the images you will get have been adjusted in software called Lightroom, this allows me to adjust color and exposure and get the image looking really nice.
-That is all a lot of pictures need before printing.
+That is all most pictures need before printing.
 If they do need specific editing such as removing people from the background, then I have to go into Photoshop.
+You can request a reasonable number of specific touch-ups at no extra charge.